Paddington Bear & Paddington Station

 Selfridges opened a Paddington Bear Shop on October 20th 2014.

-A trail of 50 Statues of Paddington Bear were set up around London and in particular Paddington Station ahead of the film launch.
-More Information
+A trail of 50 Statues of Paddington Bear were set up around London and in particular Paddington Station ahead of the first film launch.
+One remains outside the station beside the Paddington Basin Canal.

 Teddy Bears for everyone, a cuddly remembrance of London.
 Some Teddy Bears are famous like Rupert Bear and Paddington Bear.
 Teddy Bears are so called because of former US President Theodore ‘Teddy’ Roosevelt.